MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 This example saves the contents of music on hold and welcome music files in temporary variables.
 Then, it creates a call queue for the organization named "Help Desk" in the domain "litwareinc.com" using those contents and other configurable parameters.

-## REQUIRED PARAMETERS
+## PARAMETERS

 ### -Domain
-The Domain parameter denotes the domain part of the primary uri for the hunt group.
+The Domain parameter denotes the domain part of the primary uri for the call queue.
 This domain name is validated against the list of domains that the tenant owns.

 ```yaml
 Type: System.String